 Concussions are common with impact sports, falls, and car accidents.
 These are typically considered a "mild TBI" since the symptoms tend to resolve after a shorter period of rest.
-However, sustaining more than one concussion can lead to progressive long term effects over time.
+However, sustaining more than one concussion can lead to progressive, long-term effects over time.

-Parkinson's is a degenerative disease that affects movement and coordination.
+Parkinson's is a degenerative neurological disease that affects movement and coordination.
 It is caused by the death of neurons in the brain that produce dopamine.
 The exact reason for why this occurs is unknown, but theories include genetics, environmental factors, and viral infections.5

 Medication Side Effects

 Some medications can cause brain fog, confusion, and other problems.
 Examples include:

 - Anticholinergics (used for urinary incontinence, allergies, and colds)

 - Benzodiazepines (used for anxiety, seizures, and insomnia)

 - Sleep aids